 Option 2: Park Your Car on the Driveway

-If you are unable to park your car in your garage or you don’t have, there are other places to park your car during a hurricane.
+If you are unable to park your car in your garage or you don’t have one, there are other places to park your car during a hurricane.
 The next best option is to park your car in your driveway.

 You can either park in your driveway with the front of your car facing out towards the street, or park your car horizontally across your driveway.